 Fidelity China Special Situations PLC is focused on the long-term growth potential of China.
 The portfolio is made up primarily of securities issued by companies listed in China or Hong Kong and Chinese companies listed elsewhere.
 It may also invest in listed companies with significant interests in China and Hong Kong.

-This investment trust is managed using the renowned fundamental research-led approach of Fidelity coupled with the highly successful contrarian style of Anthony Bolton.
+This investment trust is managed using the renowned fundamental research-led approach of Fidelity coupled with the successful contrarian style of Dale Nicholls.